colirain/IOT-smart_fruit_refrigerator/server/README.md

 # Overview
 Server and database.
-We use dynamoDB as our database.
+We use dynamoDB as our database, and use Flask as server framework.

 # Recommendation
 We do recommendation based on the fruit that the uses have taken.
 We store the weight of the fruit when the user put a fruit on weight scale.
 We also record the time that users eat the fruit if they decrease the amount of fruit on Android application.
 Then we calculate all of vitamin that users have taken based on the historical data.